 In March 2016, Matt Selley, a Senior Commercial Lines Underwriter in FCCI’s Midwest Region, was diagnosed with lymphoma.
 Just when he heard the wonderful news that he'd achieved remission, a tornado touched down in his neighborhood.

 FCCI supports many different charitable organizations.
-Recipients of our corporate giving include United Way, All Faiths Food Bank, Suncoast Charities for Children, Step Up for Students, Westcoast Black Theatre Troupe and Habitat for Humanity.
+Recipients of our corporate giving include All Faiths Food Bank, Suncoast Charities for Children, Step Up for Students, Westcoast Black Theatre Troupe and Habitat for Humanity.

 FCCI values the contributions of a diverse workforce.

 We're committed to being fair and equitable to all employees and applicants for employment.
-FCCI prohibits discrimination on the basis of race, color, sex, age, marital status, religion, national origin, sexual orientation, handicap, disability and other legally protected classifications.
+FCCI prohibits discrimination on the basis of a person's race, color, national origin, religion, creed, sex, sexual orientation, gender identity, pregnancy, marital status, age, veteran's status, disability, handicap, genetic information, HIV or AIDS status, sickle cell anemia and other legally protected classifications.